John Barclay Armstrong: Career

 On August 24, 1877, Rangers and local authorities confronted John Wesley Hardin on a train in Pensacola, Florida.
 He attempted to draw a .44 Colt cap-and-ball pistol but it got caught up in his suspenders.
 The officers knocked Hardin unconscious.
 They arrested two of his companions, and Ranger Armstrong killed a third, a man named Mann, who had a pistol in his hand.
 Hardin claimed that he was captured while smoking his pipe and that Duncan found Hardin's pistol under his shirt only after his arrest.

-including the capture of Hardin and the pursuit and killing of noted bank robber Sam Bass.
+In July 1878, he was involved in the pursuit and killing of bank robber Sam Bass at Round Rock.

 Armstrong resigned from his position at the Rangers in 1881, and was appointed as a U.S. Marshal shortly afterwards.
-He later established himself in Willacy County, Texas, where he founded a very large ranch.
+In 1882 established himself in Willacy County, Texas, where he founded a 50,000 acre ranch.
+The ranch was later reorganized into Kenedy County, Texas.

 Death

 Armstrong died at his home in Armstrong, Texas, on May 1, 1913.